Table of Contents

 The person you see at work might be who they are normally bringing another sandwich to the workplace.
 It helps to know what your coworkers get up to in their spare time because you might even discover that you share similar interests.

-Once you’ve gained a bit more knowledge about who they are or you could rope them into work activity linked to their hobbies be surprised how well this could work.
+Once you’ve gained a bit more knowledge about who they are or you could rope them into work activities linked to their hobbies, be surprised how well this could work.

 16. What’s your favorite board game and what do you enjoy most about it?